Skip to main content.

 Program Highlights

-We are an osteopathic-recognized program with 8 residents per class and 13 core faculty.
+We are an osteopathic-recognized program with 8 residents per class and 15 core faculty.
 We offer a comprehensive, three-year program of medical, behavioral and practice management education.
-You will be able to learn and practice in a fully integrated model of care as part of a PCMH clinic.
-The curriculum is structured in accordance with the requirements of the ACGME and Osteopathic Recognition.
+The curriculum is structured in accordance with the ACGME and Osteopathic Recognition.
 The program also has a tradition of flexibility in adapting clinical rotations to the educational needs of the individual resident.

 Our program has a positive and collegial environment where residents are valued and respected as an integral part of the Summa healthcare team.
 Residents are actively involved in our practice and system wide committees and leadership opportunities.
 In our program, residents collaborate with faculty and staff on curriculum, quality and office operations.